-Do you have a sleep disorder?
+Do you have a sleep problem?

-• About 35 million Americans (12%) have intermittent sleep problems, such as mild or occasional insomnia.
+About 35 million Americans (12%) have intermittent sleep problems, such as mild or occasional insomnia.
 Here in Orlando and Central Florida, there are about 225,000 people with these problems.

 Occasional sleeplessness can be reduced by changing your sleep habits.
-We've put together some tips on how to help you with
+We've put together some tips on how to help you with mild sleep problems.

 These disorders affect quality of life and can have even more serious consequences.
 Such disorders may require evaluation and possible medical treatment from qualified sleep specialists.